Friday, July 27, 2007

 Further development of man has depended on his energy being less and less spent on satisfying his basic needs.
 With better technology yielding higher productivity, he could spend more and more energy on other intellectual pursuits.
 Now we have the danger of man’s effort to extract more and more from nature, without taking long term effects into account, leading to ecological destruction and eventually to a threat to man himself.
 Thus, the fact of man affecting his natural environment and not just natural environment affecting man, is the first distinctive feature that we have to take into account.

 While increasing the productivity in extracting food and other needs from nature, mankind for the first time faced the problems associated with surplus.
 Division of labour was imperative for further growth of surplus and thus the distribution of existing surplus became an important social question.
-As Gordon Childe has pointed out through his archeological researches, religion and magic played an important role in organising the division of labour between food producers, artisans and the priests that acted as overseers and organisers of society, leading to the first urban revolution.
-The development of the state – a separate body with an armed apparatus – institutionalised the division of labour and the distribution of surplus came next.
+As Gordon Childe has pointed out through his archaeological researches, religion and magic played an important role in organising the division of labour between food producers, artisans and the priests who acted as overseers and organisers of society, leading to the first urban revolution.
+The development of the state – a separate body with an armed apparatus – institutionalised the division of labour.
+The distribution of surplus came next.

 When these conditions led to the overall development of society the majority of its components accepted it, but when the order did not suit large sections of society the more powerful among the discontented mobilised the rest of the discontented to change the prevailing order.
-In the ancient society man was faced with a combination of natural and social causes that determined his condition, over which he had no control nor did he have a clue about their working.
+In the ancient society man was faced with a combination of natural and social causes which determined his condition, over which he had no control nor did he have a clue about the dynamics of these natural and social causes.
 The concept of fate – another word for inexplicable reasons for your condition – was strengthened.
-With the development of man’s knowledge of both nature and society a homocentric view exemplified by the French encyclopaedists emerged.
+With the development of man’s knowledge of both nature and society an anthropocentric view exemplified by the French encyclopaedists emerged.

-The dialectic between fate and anthropo-centrism, necessity and freedom has been one of the fundamental philosophical problems explored by the Bhagvad Gita, ancient Greeks, the encyclopaedists and the Marxists.
+The dialectic between fate & anthropocentrism; necessity & freedom has been one of the fundamental philosophical problems explored by the Bhagvad Gita, ancient Greeks, the French encyclopaedists and the Marxists.
 Anyhow, the underlying assumption in today’s society is that man consciously tries to change the social condition of his being.
 This is the second important feature that characterises human development.